altccrpms/info/README.md

 info
 ====

-General information for the AltCCRPMS project
+General information for the AltCCRPMS project.
+See the Wiki for more.